StarRocks/starrocks/docs/table_design/Data_distribution.md

       dt date not null
   )
   DUPLICATE KEY(id)
-  -- Use expression partitioning as the partitioning method and specify the partition column.
+  -- Use expression partitioning as the partitioning method and specify the partitioning column.
   -- You can also use list partitioning.
   PARTITION BY (city);
-  -- Because the bucketing method is not configured, Random bucketing is used by default (currently only support Deplicate Key tables).
+  -- Because the bucketing method is not configured, random bucketing is used by default (currently only support Deplicate Key tables).
   ```

 - **List+Hash distribution**